grafana/agent/docs/developer/writing-exporter-flow-components.md

 - Define a `Convert` function to convert nested structs to the ones that the integration uses.
 Please, also add a test to validate the conversion covering as many cases as possible.

+## Registering the component

+In order to make the component visible for Agent Flow, it needs to be added to [all.go](../../component/all/all.go) file.

 ## Documentation